 How to Handle Halloween Candy with 2-Year-Old Toddlers

-TIP: If your 2 year old sees people eating candy, it’s normal for them to want some too.
+TIP: If your 2 year old sees people eating candy, it’s normal for them to want some too—this is not a sign of any sort of a problem or obsession.
 And it’s okay to let them enjoy the experience.

 How to Handle Halloween Candy with 3-Year-Old Toddlers and Up

-- Let them choose a certain number of pieces of candy on the holiday (such as 3 because they are 3!), and do a piece of candy with a meal each day until the candy runs out.
+- Many families let the kids choose a certain number of pieces of candy on the holiday (such as 3 because they are 3!), and do a piece of candy with a meal each day until the candy runs out.
 Letting them choose when to have their daily candy (at snack, at lunch, after dinner) can help them feel more in control too.

 TIP: Read more about why serving Dessert With Meals works here.